 Key Takeaways

 Waking up with an achy back?
-You’re not alone.
-Lower back pain is one of the most common sleep-related complaints, and often, your sleeping position is the culprit.
-How you sleep can ease pressure on your spine or worsen the discomfort.
+You're not alone.
+Lower back pain and neck pain are two of the most common sleep-related complaints, and often, your sleeping position is the culprit.
+How you sleep can ease pressure on your spine or worsen the discomfort, affecting your spine alignment .

 Finding the best sleeping position for lower back pain can significantly improve comfort and promote better sleep quality, helping you wake up feeling refreshed instead of stiff and sore.